Feaxure-fresh/TL-Fault-Diagnosis-Library/README.md

 ## Data Preparation
 ### Download datasets
-Firstly, download the data from a public bearing or gearbox fault dataset.
+Download the data from a public bearing or gearbox fault dataset.
 Loading code for the following datasets is provided with reference to [[this]](https://github.com/ZhaoZhibin/DL-based-Intelligent-Diagnosis-Benchmark).
-- **[[CWRU]](https://engineering.case.edu/bearingdatacenter)** - Case Western Reserve University dataset.
+- **[CWRU](https://engineering.case.edu/bearingdatacenter)** - Case Western Reserve University dataset.

 ### Within-dataset transfer